 The 6 Best Chest Exercises For Building A Strong, Powerful Chest

-It’s every guy’s favorite day in the gym…
+It’s every person’s favorite day in the gym…

-Walk into any gym on a Monday morning and you’ll see a legion of guys who can’t wait to start of their week by hammering out endless sets of chest exercises, most of them chasing the “pump” that’s not really that important to begin with.
+Walk into any gym on a Monday morning and you’ll see a ton of people who can’t wait to start of their week by hammering out endless sets of chest exercises, most of them chasing the “pump” that’s not really that important to begin with.

 Unfortunately, most of the exercises that lifters choose to focus on aren’t really that great.
-Instead of focusing on the fundamental chest builders, you see a lot of guys doing stuff like this:
+Instead of focusing on the fundamental chest builders, you see a lot of people doing stuff like this:

 I’m not sure when or where this gem of an exercise was discovered, but I’m guessing it spread sort of like a disease…